 In Construct, Z elevation takes precedence over Z order.
 In other words, you can't use Bring to front to make something appear on top of something else with a higher Z elevation.
 The sort order is based on Z elevation first, and then the Z order is only used where multiple objects have the same Z elevation.
 Another way to think about this is Z order is a 2D feature.
 In a purely 2D game everything is at the same Z elevation of 0, and so Z ordering solely decides the appearance.

-The draw order has an impact on transparency in some circumstances.
+The draw order has an impact on transparency in some circumstances, and for 3D layers can be changed to a Camera distance draw order instead.
 For more details see the dedicated section on transparency below.